keinsell/neuroneek/README.md

 #### Installation from source (Advanced)

-Application can be installed with `cargo` and providing url to this repository, this may be the most conformable way for users which are looking for the latest version of application.
+Application can be installed with `cargo` and providing url to this repository, this may be the most conformable way for users which are looking for the latest version of application, proceed only if you have development experience as application might require manual fixes from your side by this release channel.

 ```
 cargo install --git https://github.com/keinsell/neuronek